 KaVo Kerr Group

-Prior to joining KaVo Kerr Group, he was Counsel in the intellectual property group of Dechert LLP, a full-service, international law firm, where he represented clients in patent litigation, licensing, and other intellectual property matters.
+Michael Fisher is the chief intellectual property counsel at Dechert LLP, a full-service, international law firm, where he represented clients in patent litigation, licensing, and other intellectual property matters.

 Before becoming a lawyer, Dr. Fisher was a research engineer in the areas of superconducting materials, superconducting devices, thin film materials, and micromachined devices.
 He worked for Hypres, Inc., an Elmsford, NY company that produces superconducting electronics.

 Prior to that, he spent two years as a postdoctoral associate at the Naval Research Laboratory in Washington, DC, investigating new superconducting materials and devices.
 He holds two patents relating to infrared detector arrays and micromachined flat panel displays.

 He received his JD from Columbia University in 2000, his PhD, MS and BS in electrical engineering from the University of Rochester in 1993, 1989, and 1987 respectfully.

 T.S.
 Khurana is curently in Supply Chain Leadership at Omniva .
 He was previously Vice President of global sourcing and operations engineering at Facebook and is based in the Menlo Park campus.
 His team manages the complete ecosystem of source through delivery functions spanning compute, storage, network, data center infrastructure and connectivity.
 During his 9 -year tenure at Facebook, T.S. led the company’s transition from mainstream data center equipment channels to custom designed and manufactured infrastructure saving the company over $2B in capital expenditures.